of the Manitou Foundation

 The Declaration of The Sacred Earth Gathering:

-During HABITAT II - Second United Nations Conference on Human Settlements - Wisdom Keepers III convened, world’s cultural traditions, authors, educators, indigenous people, spiritual leaders, youth representatives and journalist gathered to deliberate the challenges facing the human community.
-Wisdom Keepers III was an officially recognized UN parallel conference held during the United Nations Conference on Human Settlements (Habitat II).
+During Habitat II, the second United Nations Conference on Human Settlements, Mrs. Strong organized Wisdom Keepers III, in which authors, educators, indigenous people, spiritual leaders, youth representatives and journalist gathered to deliberate the challenges facing the human community.
+Wisdom Keepers III was an officially recognized parallel forum to the United Nations Conference on Human Settlements (Habitat II).
 Approximately 50 Wisdom Keepers including Pir Vilayat Inayat Khan, Wangari Maathai, Chief Oren Lyons and Dr. A.T.
-Ariyaratne attended this forum.
-Topics deliberated at the Wisdom Keepers Forum included: Human Community in the Urbanizing World; Towards Adequate Shelter for All; the Erosion of the Social Fabric; and the Need for Intercultural and Interfaith Dialogue.
+Ariyaratne participated in the forum.
+Themes deliberated during the Forum included: Human Community in the Urbanizing World; Towards Adequate Shelter for All; The Erosion of the Social Fabric; and the Need for Intercultural and Interfaith Dialogue.

 Hanne Strong, Organizer and Co-Chair Wisdom Keepers I, II & III

 But the festival existed in concept only, and needed its own home, a place to give proper form to its spirit.
 For this reason Roberto Medina designed and built the City of Rock, an innovative and gigantic 61-acre complex.
 This included a unique lighting system that focused on the audience—a feature celebrating the fans, which has now become a global trend.
-Many NGO’s across the globe participated at this venue sharing initiatives that embraces and lifts the human spirit.
+Many NGO’s across the globe participated and shared initiatives that embrace and lift the human spirit.

 Treasure Vase Ceremony